-Figuring out what you really need to get your infant or toddler started at daycare may seem so obvious, but when you're a new mom faced with this challenge, coupled with the stress of going back to work, sometimes it can feel overwhelming.
+Figuring out what you really need to get your infant or toddler’s first day at daycare may feel like it’s obvious (diapers, wipes, blanket, binky for example) . but when you're a new mom faced with this challenge, coupled with the stress of going back to work, sometimes it can feel overwhelming.

-I went back to work after my first born was about seven months old.
-After I had my second I returned to work when he was three months old.
+I went back to work after my first born was about seven months old and my second was three months old.
 Because of teacher preference or administrative issues we’ve also transferred to three different daycares over the course of three years.

 Some of the links below contain affiliate linking, which means that at no extra cost to you, I may earn a commission if you click through and make a purchase.
 You can read my full disclosure policy here.

 Before you get ready to launch your child into their newest adventure, you’ll want ot do some mental and emotional prep work with them (and with yourself)

 Check out this post on how to help your baby or child through the unique challenge of transitioning to their new normal.

 Practice the routine of Daycare before daycare so your child (and you) can get into the habit of it (lunch time/nap times/work times)

 Try to provide some sort of transitional object from home or of yours to help your child feel comforted on their first day (and in the weeks it takes to adjust to the new normal).